To grab the Amazon best selling book in Basketball for $2.99, click here.

 To win your pool, you must combines analytics and strategy.
 Analytics gives you an edge over others in predicting winners.
 Strategy lets you exploit the biases of others in picking the best bracket.

 - People who don’t think March Madness can be predicted.
 You’ll be surprised how often analytics can predict the winner of tourney games, even before it starts.
 See the Introduction Chapter.

 - People who think you should just pick the team with the highest win probability as champion.
 You need think contrarian.
 See Chapter 3.

 - People who don’t have 10 hours to research their bracket.
-A simple 3 step process helps you make the most important decision for your bracket.
+A simple 3 step process helps you make the most important choice for your bracket.

 - People who love March Madness.
 This book recounts the excitement of past tourneys through an optimal bracket.

-How to Win Your NCAA Tournament Pool, revised and updated for 2017, explains how to fill out your bracket based on pool size.
+How to Win Your NCAA Tournament Pool explains how to fill out your bracket based on pool size.
 This is the only genuine way to maximize your odds of winning.

-I won two pools, one of them had 100 entries, and the other had 20 entries.
-It felt great winning the pool, bragging rights in my office were almost better than the money won!
+In 2015, I won two pools, one of them had 100 entries, and the other had 20 entries.
+In 2017, I won two pools and finished second in another.— Ryan Peters, Omaha, Nebraska.

 About the author